sureshm-hub/code-challenges/cheat-sheet.md

     prefix-sum/induction can be used to prove why single pass works:
         - skip when sum(diff[start ... i]) < 0
         - index is i + 1

+Find Minimum in Rotated Sorted Array:
+    - Binary Search by iteration
+    - compare mid & hi to find the range where lo is located instead of mid + 1
+    - converge when lo = hi

+ExcelSheetTitle:
+    - instead of a map use 'A' + rem
+    - edge cases when reminder = 0 -> Z
+    - when rem == 0 you must also reduce the quotient by 1, otherwise multi letter case breaks
+    - sb.append((char)('A'+rem - 1)) // <- note the char casting

+BSTIterator:
+    - Use ArrayDeque instead of LinkedList

 # Technique Guidelines
 BFS:
     LinkedList Queue Size